Shower Won’t Stop Running: Causes and Fixes

 You can tighten the shower faucet as follows:

-1. Turn off the water from the mains supply to the bathroom.
+1. Turn off the water from the main supply to the bathroom.

-3. Tighten the handle screw underneath the cover either with a screwdriver or spanner as required.
+3. Tighten the handle screw underneath the cover, either with a screwdriver or spanner.

 4. Reinstall the cover plate on the faucet.

-If you don’t see the shower running or any other leaks, it worked.
+It works if you don’t see the shower running or any other leaks.
 If the shower won’t shut off still, repeat the process of tightening the faucet and do it properly this time.

 2. Replace the cartridge or valve